Skip to main content

 Sliding Windows

-• Bay windows are typically constructed with a single fixed window in the middle with either a single- or double-hung window on either side.
-Since the windows on either side are functional, the window can provide some air flow into the home.
+• Bay windows feature a single fixed window with a single- or double-hung window on either side for functionality and airflow.

-• Bow windows consist of four or five fixed windows, creating a more circular protrusion from the home and allowing for more natural light.
-However, bow windows are commonly fixed, or non-operational, so they don’t provide any airflow.
+• Bow windows have four or five fixed windows, creating a circular design that lets in more natural light.
+However, These windows are fixed, so they don’t offer airflow.

 Schedule a Free Consultation Today!